HOW TO ELOPE IN ALASKA in 2024

 Many rental companies also do not allow you to take your rental off paved roads, so taking the scenic route through Hatcher Pass to Talkeetna is a no-go.
 Be sure to check up on their policies!

-Perfect Locations to Elope in Alaska
+Best Places to Elope in Alaska

 The Chugach State Park is right next door, and Kenai and Talkeetna are close.
 So if you want a more rural feel to elope in Alaska, you can fly into Anchorage and have those “get away from it all” photos that Alaska is known for.

-If you love glaciers, there are also 40 near the capital city, giving an elopement in Juneau a genuinely unique feel.
+If you love glaciers, there are 40 near the capital city, giving an elopement in Juneau a genuinely unique feel.
 The nearby Tongass National Forest is also the largest intact temperate rainforest in the world.

-With the city being the state’s capital, a Juneau Alaska elopement has a more urban feel, but don’t let that discourage your wilderness-loving heart.
 Juneau is known for amazing wildlife—whales, birds, and bears…oh my!—and you can easily reach the city by ferry or the airport but NOT by car.
 Crazy, right?

 The truly adventurous will adore Fairbanks with its rustic atmosphere.
 Get ready to embrace the wilderness and include a bit of fun into your Alaskan adventure, such as snowmobiling, watching the Northern Lights, and visiting a reindeer ranch.
 It’s just an hour’s flight from Anchorage, or a—yikes—12-hour train ride (but just imagine all you’ll see!).
 It’s an eight-hour drive between the two locations if you want to rent a car and make a few stops along the way.